openstack/openstack-ansible-os_octavia/doc/source/configure-octavia.rst

           - octavia-housekeeping
           - octavia-health-manager

-Make sure to modify the other entries in this file as well.

 There are a couple of variables which need to be adjusted if you don't use ``lbaas`` for the provider network name and ``lbaas-mgmt`` for the neutron